christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 <!-- Part I: Printing and Saving AARON -->

 AARON was Harold Cohen's life's work.
-The pioneering artist succeeded in developing a computer painting program to outlive its creator.
+The pioneering visual artist succeeded in designing a computer painting program to outlive its creator.
 His software encoded complex procedures and elaborate rulesets, but it also left many factors to chance, and others out of the picture entirely.
 There are enduring details in AARON that deserve closer examination.

-Harold Cohen was born in London in 1928.
-He studied fine art at university, and by the mid-1960s had become a celebrated abstract painter.
-Cohen represented Britain at both Documenta and at the Venice Biennale, among other international contemporary art exhibitions, and mounted numerous solo shows in the UK, the US, and Canada.
-Some of his early acrylic paintings demonstrate innovative, noisy textures with overlapping patterns and colors.
-Others depict strange, primitive, and often life-like forms.[^gazelli] These latter works marked the first traces for Cohen's functional model of artistic perception.
+By the 1960s, Cohen was already a celebrated abstract painter.
+The London-born artist represented Britain at both Documenta and at the Venice Biennale, among varied international contemporary art exhibitions, and mounted numerous solo shows in the UK, the US, and Canada.
+Among his early acrylic paintings there are color fields of innovative, noisy textures and imbricated patterns.
+Other figure-ground compositions depict uncanny, primitive, and at times life-like forms.[^gazelli] These latter works marked the first traces of Cohen's functional model of artistic perception.

-In 1968, Cohen moved to California to teach and research the visual arts.
+In 1968, Cohen moved to California to teach and research visual art.
 There he learned computer programming, which was unusual for arts faculty at the time.
-Cohen began developing a machine-generated drawing system that he would christen *AARON.* Early outputs resembled randomized lines and shapes that nonetheless appeared hand-drawn.
+Cohen began developing a machine-generated drawing system that he would christen *AARON.* The initial outputs resembled randomized lines and shapes that nonetheless appeared hand-drawn.
 (He would fill and shade some prints manually with dyes or colored pencils.)
-Later, Cohen instructed his program to portray figurative forms, particularly humans and plants, while hewing to his characteristic freehand aesthetic.
+Iterating on this conceptual breakthrough, Cohen programmed instructions for figurative painting, particularly the representation of humans and plants, while hewing to his characteristic computer-driven freehand aesthetic.

 Cohen progressed through a series of lower- to higher-level programming
 languages: first Fortran, then C, and eventually Lisp.[^mccorduck] He used